Skip to main content

 Chibwantu

-A sweet and tangy fermented drink made from maize and munkoyo root, popular in Central and Southern Zambia, especially among the Tonga tribe.
-Refreshing beverage enjoyed after meals or during hot days.
+A sweet, tangy fermented drink of maize and munkoyo root, common in Central and Southern Zambia and especially among the Tonga.
+People drink it after a meal or to cool down on a hot day.

 Cassava Nshima